jankapunkt/meteor-react-native-starter/README.md

 # Meteor React Native Workshop

-The code repo for our workshop "Meteor and React Native" @ Meteor Impact 2022.
+This is the final code repo for our workshop "Meteor and React Native" @ Meteor Impact 2022.
-It's part of the workshop preparation, so please install it prior to the workshop.

 Please note, that I can't cover all operating systems out there.

 ## Installation

 You need to have Meteor installed on your system.
-Follow the Meteor installation instructions on https://meteor.com
+Follow the Meteor installation instructions on [the Meteor website](https://meteor.com).

 ### Clone the repo and checkout the workshop branch